 A family nurse practitioner (FNP) provides primary healthcare to individuals and families, often in a hospital or outpatient primary care clinic.
 In most states, an FNP candidate must be a registered nurse with an advanced nursing degree and a family practitioner certificate before becoming an FNP.
 Certification requirements can vary greatly by state, as can the duties that FNPs are allowed to perform.

-A FNP certificate program combines the skills that students learned in nursing school with a focus on the individualized needs of specific patient groups divided into several categories, including age, health problem and care type.
-These post-master's certificate programs also delve deeper into other medical areas, such as diagnostic skills, disease research and prescription medications.
+These post-master's certificate programs combine the skills that students learned in nursing school with a focus on the individualized needs of specific patient groups divided into several categories, including age, health problem and care type.
+These programs also delve deeper into other medical areas, such as diagnostic skills, disease research and prescription medications.

 - Advanced primary care

 - Pediatric care

 - Advanced pharmacology

 Job prospects for all nurse practitioners (NPs), including FNPs, are expected to increase by 34% from 2012 to 2022, which is much faster than average, according to the U.S. Bureau of Labor Statistics .
 The overall aging of the population and the lack of primary healthcare resources in rural areas combine to create a growing need for NPs.